 - 6.1 The council tax base is the estimated number of band D equivalent properties in the district for next year less a small allowance for likely collection losses.
 The details are shown at section 1 of appendix 2.
-The council tax for each of district, county, fire, police and towns/parishes multiplied by the base gives the income or precept which the district pays to each authority.
-The district is responsible for collecting council tax. - 6.2 The estimate for next year must be based on information available on the 30 November.
-It has to be approved by Council which is planned for 15 January 2018 and notified to the major preceptors county, fire and police between 1 December 2017 and 31 January 2018.
+The council tax for each of District, County, Fire, Police and towns/parishes multiplied by the base gives the income or precept which the district pays to each authority.
+The District is responsible for collecting council tax. - 6.2 The estimate for next year must be based on information available on the 30 November.
+It has to be approved by Council which is planned for 14 January 2019 and notified to the major preceptors County, Fire and Police between 1 December 2018 and 31 January 2019.
 Similarly towns and parishes also need the base for their area to calculate their council tax from their precept. - 6.3 The initial data is extracted from the council tax records.
 This includes the deduction for council tax support which reduces the base.
-Finally an estimate is made of the growth in the number of dwellings to 2018/19 based on recent history and this has been calculated at 1%.
-Thus a total of 49,067.7 is the estimated number of band D properties for next year. - 6.4 As for the current year a collection rate of 99% has been assumed giving 48,577 for 2018/19.
-For Teignbridge this base means that at the current council tax level of £160.17 just under £7.8 million of income would be generated next year.
-This is 2.0% or £154,000 more than in the current year.
-Estimated 2018/19 income for all preceptors is shown at appendix 2 section 2 based on the current council tax. - 6.5 All the council tax income goes into a collection account from which the precepts are paid.
-As the income is estimated a surplus or deficit can arise which has to be notified and shared out between the district, county, fire and police.
+Finally an estimate is made of the growth in the number of dwellings to 2019/20 based on recent history and this has been calculated at 1%.
+Thus a total of 49,716.2 is the estimated number of band D properties for next year. - As for the current year a collection rate of 99% has been assumed giving 49,219 for 2019/20.
+For Teignbridge this base means that at the current council tax level of £165.17 just over £8.1 million of income would be generated next year.
+This is 1.3% or £106,000 more than in the current year.
+Estimated 2019/20 income for all preceptors is shown at appendix 2, section 2 based on the current council tax. - 6.5 All the council tax income goes into a collection account from which the precepts are paid.
+As the income is estimated a surplus or deficit can arise which has to be notified and shared out between the District, County, Fire and Police.
 The district has to pay for any deficit or take any surplus relating to the towns and parishes.
-The aim is to minimise balances on the account.

-6.6 Teignbridge has to estimate the surplus or deficit on the council tax collection fund on 15 January each year for the following budget year.
-A surplus of £1.0 million is currently estimated which has to be shared between the major preceptors in 2018/19 per their current precepts.
-The district share is £128,000 towards next year's budget as shown at line 18 in appendix 4.
+The aim is to minimise balances on the account. - 6.6 Teignbridge has to estimate the surplus or deficit on the council tax collection fund on 15 January each year for the following budget year.
+A surplus of £1.0 million is currently estimated which has to be shared between the major preceptors in 2019/20 per their current precepts.
+The District share is £126,000 towards next year's budget as shown at line 18 in appendix 4.
+Surpluses or deficits arise due to a number of factors including variations to previous years assumptions in relation to the number of new houses built, the banding of these properties, the number claiming council tax support, collection rates, discounts, bad debts and provisions in relation thereto.